visgl/flowmap.gl/examples/react-app/README.md

 # Flowmap.gl example with Create React App

-This example shows a minimal app configuration to use Flowmap.gl in a React web app.
+This example shows how Flowmap.gl can be used in a React web app.

 ## Usage